III B Society

 viction, problem-conflict solving, defence and ethics.

-Major social forces, today called global players, are larger political parties, government political-military-
+8a1) Today, global players are larger political parties, government political-military-administrative elites,

 prestige, power, possessions and depraved pleasure by unethical tools of power.